 };

-The return value of the serialization logic is a message of type wf_kafka_sink_msg, which contains the serialized message (as a string), the name of the topic and the index of the partition to be used to publish that message to Apache Kafka.
+The return value of the serialization logic is a message of type wf_kafka_sink_msg, which contains the serialized payload (as a string), the name of the topic, and the index of the partition to which the message should be published in Apache Kafka.